fanfanc/CCNSimForPowerPlanning/README.md

-ccnSim_modified_for_my_research
+CCNSimForPowerPlanning
 ===============================

-ccnSim is a scalable chunk-level simulator of Content Centric Networks (CCN), I modified it to satisfy my research requirement.
+CCNSim is a scalable chunk-level simulator of Content Centric Networks (CCN).
+I modified it to satisfy my research requirement.